ri/network-diversity-simulations/README.md

 ## Usage

-In order to embed your own simulated diversity network graph, you just need to create a container element with the following attributes:
+In order to embed your own simulated diversity network graph, you just need to create a container element with class name `diversity-chart` with the following attributes:

   **data-size** The width/height (these are the same) of the graph